Susie Evans: Pageantry

 Evans began competing in pageants as a teenager, where she was competed in Miss Virginia Teen USA 2011 representing Fredericksburg and won the title, she then competed in Miss Teen USA 2011, but did not place in the competition.
 She took a break from pageantry for several years, but returned to compete in Miss Virginia USA 2019 representing Seven Cities, where she placed second runner-up to Miss Georgia Teen USA 2012 Courtney Lynne Smits.
 She competed in Miss Virginia USA again the following year representing Williamsburg, and was crowned Miss Virginia USA 2020.
 Miss USA 2020 was originally scheduled for the spring of 2020, the competition was postponed due to the COVID-19 pandemic, and later held on November 9, 2020, but did not place.

 Evans crowned her successor, Christina Thompson, in July 2021, becoming the longest reigning titleholder in the state history due to COVID delays.

 Reality television

 The Bachelor

 In September 2021, Evans was revealed as a contestant on season 26 of The Bachelor, starring medical sales representative Clayton Echard.
 In the final episode, Echard chose Evans, but she rejected him.
 It was later revealed on the live After the Final Rose special that they had since gotten back together.

 Personal life

 Evans was in a relationship with Clayton Echard from December 2021 to September 2022.
+In January 2024, Evans and Justin Glaze announced they are dating after being friends for a while.
+They confirmed their split on August 28, 2024.